WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 - Once you have completed the exercise, execute your code.

-## We whould all be here
+## We should all be here

 <div float="right"><img src="./resources/str6.png" /></div>

 - Did you get the same output?
-If not why?
+If not, why?

 ## Please make sure your code is the same as the code below.